 If you want to get anywhere to the North of England by broadly following the East coast of the UK by train, you’ll most likely be using a Virgin Trains East Coast service.

-It's an electrified route which takes you from London to Edinburgh, taking in such cities and towns as Peterbororough, Doncaster, Wakefield, Leeds, York, Darlington, and Newcastle.
-North of Edinburgh locations such as Aberdeen and Inverness are served by diesel trains
+It’s an electrified route which takes you from London to Edinburgh, taking in such cities and towns as Peterbororough, Doncaster, Wakefield, Leeds, York, Darlington, Newcastle, and Edinburgh.
+Locations to the north of Edinburgh such as Aberdeen and Inverness are served by diesel-powered trains

 Virgin took over the franchise for provision of ECML services in March of 2015.

-Prior to the introduction of high speed trains on HS1, the ECML carried the fastest Intercity Express trains on UK routes mainly due to the electrified track of course, but aided by the fact that many sections are straight and flat particularly through Lincolnshire and Cambridgeshire.
+Prior to the introduction of high speed trains on HS1, the ECML carried the fastest Intercity Express trains on UK routes.
+This was mainly due to the electrified track of course, but was aided by the fact that many sections – particularly those through Lincolnshire and Cambridgeshire – are straight and flat.

 Virgin plan to introduce IEP/Hitachi Intercity Express trains from 2018, with speeds expected to equal and potentially surpass the current Intercity trains that serve the routes.
-The ECML routes for the Virgin Azuma IEPs will of course be generally the same, though some additional services are expected to be introduced as the benefits of more capacity and faster overall journey times are realised.
+They’ve named the new trains the Azuma and the ECML routes for the Virgin Azuma IEPs will of course be generally the same, though some additional services are expected to be introduced as the benefits of more capacity and faster overall journey times are realised.

 Read more about the history and planned future changes and improvements of the ECML on the Wikipedia page.